Another Rout In The Stock Market, As Dow Drops More Than 1,000 Points

 Wall Street has been on a roller coaster ride.
 On Tuesday, the market regained close to half of its deep Monday loss, but on Wednesday the market ended down again.

-At Thursday's opening bell, it bounced from positive to negative then headed down sharply.
+At Thursday's opening bell, it bounced from positive to negative, then headed down sharply.

 The "sell-off has now corrected prices back to the level that preceded the passage of the tax bill" in December, said David Kotok, chairman of Cumberland Advisors.
 Enthusiasm about a corporate tax cut had helped drive the stock market to record levels.